The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush

 Trains from Prague arrive at Berlin's newly refurbished Hauptbahnhof station, which is in the heart of the German capital.
 Onward transport is available using the U-Bahn, S-Bahn, trams, buses or taxis.

 Berlin is a fascinating, sprawling city with a wealth of history to fascinate the traveller.
 Five museums on Museumsinsel (Museum Island) focus their attention on archaeology and 19th-century art and, as a whole, have been listed by UNESCO.
 The Museum for Contemporary Art, in a former railway station, houses art made since the 1960s, while the Checkpoint Charlie Museum marks the most notorious crossing point between the former East and West Berlin and is a reminder of the divisions of the Cold War.
 The city's Jewish Museum has a distinctive, angular design by the star architect Daniel Libeskind and a visit is an unforgettable experience.
 Berlin has a vibrant nightlife and to cater for those who indulge in it, the city's U-Bahn system operates all night on Fridays and Saturdays.

-Travel between Prague, Czechia and Berlin, Germany by train is: Partially open.
+Travel by train between Prague, Czechia and Berlin, Germany is: Fully open.

 International entry is allowed for: Entry is fully open for citizens and permanent residents of Czech Republic

-The information above was last checked on 17/01/2022.
-Remember to review the latest COVID-19 travel safety regulations for your train from Prague to Berlin as this information can change.
+The above information was last checked on 24/06/2022.
+Remember to check the latest COVID-19 travel safety regulations for your train from Prague to Berlin closer to your date of departure here.